victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiXfaconvertPost**
 > FileResponse pdfWebapiXfaconvertPost(files, inputType)

+Convert XFA format to a another format.

 Converts the provided documents from XFA format to a different format.

-This endpoint is used to convert the provided files from XFA format to a different format.
-If the conversion is started, the response will contain a success status and an optional message.
-If the conversion fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java